What’s better? Mechanical combination lock or electronic system?

 Even on private houses, some sort of access control can be useful.
-Children come home from school and need to bring their bicycle through their gate along with their friends, and the window cleaner or the mother-in-law occasionally like to invade.
+Children come home from school and need to bring their bikes through their gate along with their friends, and the window cleaner or the mother-in-law occasionally like to invade.
 In these cases, having to share a bunch of keys is not always the best solution.

-As mentioned before, installing an electric or electronic system can quickly become a costly undertaking when you take all the elements into account.
+As mentioned before, installing an electric system can quickly become a costly undertaking when you take all the elements into account.
 However, going for the cheapest option is not always a safe bet.
 Some low-end electronic code panels have a “dry contact” – this means they can be easily passed by creating a short-circuit.
 A split solution is a safer option in this case.

-In the end, a simple lock with a heavy latch with just a couple of different codes can be the best option.
+In the end, a simple mechanical code lock with a heavy latch with just a couple of different codes can be the best option.
 If you want additional protection of the latch, take a look at our BSK security keep:

 Options and upgrades

 It is never nice to hear “you should have thought of that before” – and it is definitely not something you want to tell your customer.
-Luckily, you probably won’t have to: if you have chosen to work with Gatemaster locks, we did think of that before, so our locks can replace one another with no extra effort.
+Luckily, you probably won’t have to: if you have chosen to work with Gatemaster Locks, we did think of that before, so our locks can replace one another with no extra effort.
 All of the locks from the Superlock series fit in the same holes.
 So when you have prepared the gate for installation, your customers can change their minds at any time.

 We offer both a double-sided or single-sided mechanical code lock, together with a quick exit option.
 These are also all interchangeable with our key and handle Superlocks if the digital lock didn’t work out.